-Hong Kong has a population of more than 7 million people, so the crush of the populace can be daunting, especially for those who have relocated from a small- or medium-sized city.
+Hong Kong has a population of more than 7 million people, so the crush of the populace can be daunting, especially for those who relocate from small or medium-sized cities.
 Then there are certain things in Hong Kong that are just plain different, and even the most well-travelled expat will need some time to adjust.

 Language barrier in Hong Kong

 Hong Kongers are usually Cantonese- and English-speaking, with some degree of fluency in Mandarin.
-However, this bilingual nature actually makes it rather difficult for expats to pick up any Cantonese; people will insist on speaking English just because somebody looks like a foreigner.
+This bilingual nature actually makes it rather difficult for expats to pick up any Cantonese; people will insist on speaking English just because somebody looks like a foreigner.